 It definitely feels like there is a lot on the to-do list but please do plan to take some time for self-care.
 Soak in a warm tub, read a book that is not about babies, Binge on some Netflix show, sleep & rest as much as you can.
 Read about 8 ways to enjoy & relax during pregnancy.

 Taking pictures not only makes you re-live the moment but also makes you enjoy the present one in creating memories.
 I can totally remember the moment & laugh when I look at my bump pictures.
 If you can do a photo shoot.
 Believe me, you will not regret it later.

 If you are wondering if exercises are safe during pregnancy, read about the benefits of exercising during pregnancy written by Peggy who is also a mom.
 Honestly, prenatal yoga & exercises were most helpful during my third trimester to ease all the lower back pain and get good rest.
 It also helped in speeding my labour.
 Do plan to take up some prenatal sessions to help you prepare your muscles for the big day.
 My friend Jamie is a trained prenatal instructor and she has a great set of services to offer.
 Here is a glimpse of her stability ball exercise during the third trimester.

 17. Spend time to engage & prepare older child(ren)

 I realized the importance of this during my second pregnancy.
-It sure is overwhelming to having to care for older children when you have a newborn.
+It sure is overwhelming to have to care for older children when you have a newborn.
 Preparing them to be a little independent helps you keep your sanity.
-Read about dealing with toddler & newborn on my website.
+Read about dealing with toddlers & newborns on my website.